dss99911/kotlin-simple-architecture/README.md

 # Kotlin Simple Architecture

-Kotlin Simple Architecture is a simple framework to develop easily reducing learning curve of various architecture and libraries it provides latest architecture and common libraries with easy use.
+Kotlin Simple Architecture is a simple framework to pursue the below
+- To develop easily reducing learning curve of various architecture and libraries
+- Low code development. so, Library provide all common logic like sign-in, oauth, etc

 # Features

 - API Interface
 - API Binding
 - MVVM on Multiplatform
+- Sign-in/Sign-up, OAuth(google, facebook, etc)
+- Deeplink

 # Dependency
 - Ktor